 Parent education related to ATOD and one-on-one/small group intervention support and counseling for students is available at all middle and high schools.
 Each middle and high school has a TUPE Coordinator (BHS has two TUPE Coordinators) who is available to provide parents/guardians with further information regarding the specific ATOD related events at the site.

-To receive notices about ATOD Task Force Meetings, contact Dr. Susan Craig in Student Services with your contact information.
+To receive notices about ATOD Task Force Meetings, contact Tammy Rose, Interim Manager of Student Services, with your contact information.
 In addition, a listing of ATOD resources in the District and community is available on our department webpage: www.berkeleyschools.net/departments/student-services/.

 Comprehensive Sex Education